casperschipper/NYE2017/README.md

+# NYE2017

-# NYE2017 \n This is a little javascript generator, generates ice crystal like patterns
+This is a little javascript generator, generates ice crystal like patterns.